Morel Mushrooms: Identification, Types & Spore Study

 What do morel mushrooms look like?

 They have a distinctive honeycomb-pitted cap attached to a hollow stem, and are completely hollow inside when sliced lengthwise.
-Colors range from tan to gray to dark brown.
+Colors range from tan and yellow to gray and dark brown.

 How do you tell a true morel from a false morel?